KeiranWalker/UofG-CSS-Framework/README.md

-# SH31 Main

-## Name
-University of Glasgow CSS Framework
+# University of Glasgow CSS Framework

 ## Description
 This project provides users with a framework for designing websites in accordance with the University of Glasgow's style and structure guide.
 It features user Sassy CSS, JavaScript, and a thorough testing suite.